18F/handbook/pages/18f/projects-partners/leading-projects.md

 - Conduct, document, and post a Project Reflection at the end of the project (or every 3-4 months for longer projects).
 Request a facilitator from outside the project in {% slack_channel "workshop-facilitation" %} or
-  {% slack_channel "microrequests" %} so everyone on the project team can fully participate.
+  {% slack_channel "18f-help-wanted" %} so everyone on the project team can
+  fully participate.
 - Use the
   [project reflection for performance evals template](https://docs.google.com/document/d/1ko28PDLcEa_VB3ulMKbEjLzi88u8K8WJqXsBryrBV-U/edit?usp=sharing) to collaborate on drafting examples of evaluation criteria.
 In some cases, an